Kuzirashi/ckb-voting/README.md

 1. Only 1 Cell of this type can exist in the output except for Minting and Burning the cell itself.
 2. 2 Cells of this type need to be passed as input when Settling the vote.
+3. If Vote Cell is used in conjunction with Core Cell in the same transaction Vote Cell args should be the same as Core Cell args.

 # Transactions